Housing

 Vluchtelingenwerk Vlaanderen Visit Website

-When a person who is staying in a reception centre receives a decision granting a protection status, he or she has the option to:
+When a person who is staying in a reception centre receives a decision granting a protection status, they start the transitional period.
+During this time they have the option to:

-• Move to an LRI for a maximum of 2 more months, where he or she will get assistance in finding a place to live, and generally in transitioning to financial assistance if needed.
-These 2 months can be prolonged for one month, or in exceptional cases for up to 3 months; or
+• Move to an LRI for a maximum of 2 more months, where they will get assistance in finding a place to live, and generally in transitioning to financial assistance if needed.
+These 2 months can be prolonged for one month, or in exceptional cases to 4 months; or

 • Leave the shelter, for example to stay with family or friends.
-In this case Fedasil will provide him or her with food cheques worth € 120 per child and € 280 per adult.
-This has to cover the purchase of food for one month, the time limit within which the PCSW has to decide on the granting of financial assistance.
+In this case Fedasil will provide them with food cheques worth € 240 per child and € 560 per adult.
+This covers the purchase of food for two months, the time limit within which the PCSW has to decide on the granting of financial assistance.

 This is specified in internal instructions of Fedasil (see End of the right to reception).[1]

-In case the asylum seeker receives a decision granting a protection status while he or she is already staying in an LRI or an individual place of an NGO, the 2-month deadline will be afforded in this place.
+In case the asylum seeker receives a decision granting a protection status while they are already staying in an LRI or an individual place of an NGO, the 2-month transitional period takes place in this type of accommodation.
+Due to a lack of LRI places however, transitioning to housing is often done from collective reception centres.

 Since several years, the outflow of recognised refugees from reception centres is hindered by a shortage in housing supply.
-According to a press release from Orbit, in august 2022 at least 1,600 recognised refugees were stuck in federal reception centres due to a shortage of housing in Flanders, Brussels and Wallonia.[2]
+According to an article written by Fedasil, by the end of 2023 at least 3,352 recognised refugees were stuck in federal reception centres due to a shortage of housing in Flanders, Brussels and Wallonia.[3]

 Several civil society organisations describe the current situation as a ‘housing crisis’.
 There is a not only a shortage in social housing, but there is also a general shortage of qualitative and affordable housing for vulnerable groups.
 Discrimination also plays an important role in the difficulties that beneficiaries of international protection experience in finding affordable housing.[4]
 Finding affordable and adequate housing is even more problematic for beneficiaries of international protection that are reunited with their family.[5]
 To illustrate the extent of this housing crisis in Flanders:

-• At the end of 2021, more than 180,000 families were on the waiting list for social housing in Flanders.[5]
+• In July 2023, approximately 176,000 families were on the waiting list for social housing in Flanders[6].[7]

 • 47% of private housing is of insufficient quality.[8]